 RSHE stands for relationships, sex and health education.

-Relationships education has been compulsory for pupils in primary education since September 2020.
-For secondary pupils, relationships and sex education (RSE) must be taught.
+Relationships education has been compulsory for pupils in primary education since September 2020, while secondary schools are required to teach students relationships and sex education (RSE).
 Health education is now compulsory in all schools too.

 The current RSHE guidance can be found here.